Bandy: Finland

 Bandy as an organized sport was introduced to Finland from Russia in the 1890s.
 Finland has been playing bandy friendlies against Sweden and Estonia since its independence in 1917.

 The first men's Finnish national championships were held in 1908 and was the first national Finnish championship held in any team sport.
 National champions have been named every year except for three years in the first half of the 20th century when Finland was at war.
 The top national league is called Bandyliiga and is semi-professional.
-The best players often go fully professional by being recruited by clubs in Sweden or Russia.
+The best players turn fully professional by being recruited by clubs in Sweden or Russia.
+As of the 2020–21 season, Bandyliiga consisted of the following teams: Akilles, Botnia-69, HIFK, JPS, Kampparit, Narukerä, OLS, Veiterä and WP 35.

 Finland was an original member of the Federation of International Bandy and is the only country besides Russia/Soviet Union and Sweden to have won a Bandy World Championship, which it did in 2004.

-In Finland, the highest bandy league for men is the Bandyliiga.
-The Bandyliiga is the top level of men's bandy in Finland.
-As of the 2020–21 season, Bandyliiga consisted of the following teams: Akilles, Botnia-69, HIFK, JPS, Kampparit, Narukerä, OLS, Veiterä, and WP 35.

 The Federation of International Bandy (FIB) is planning for a major premiere for indoor bandy in Finland in 2023 with the venue taking place at an indoor arena in Lappeenranta.
 When the arena is ready, an international inauguration is to take place with a 4-nation bandy tournament.
 Participants will include teams from Russia, Sweden, Norway and Finland.
-The tournament is scheduled for January 20–22, 2023.
+The tournament is scheduled for 20–22 January 2023.